Types of Workers’ Compensation Benefits

 If you are unable to return to work due to your injury, you may get rehabilitation benefits for retraining, evaluation, tuition and other expenses related to helping you to qualify for a new job.

 Most states will provide death benefits for family members who were financially dependent on the deceased worker.
-Included in death benefits is compensation for funeral and burial expenses along with compensation for the loss of financial support on the dependent family members.
+Included in death benefits is compensation for funeral and burial expenses along with compensation for the loss of financial support for the dependent family members.

 There are certain restrictions as to who is able to collect these benefits.
 In order to determine if you are eligible, contact our Chicago workers’ compensation attorneys.
 If you have questions regarding your case, contact us today for a free consultation at (312) 647-2544.